1Marc/modern-todomvc-vanillajs/readme.md

 # TodoMVC App Written in Vanilla JS in 2022

-Seems it is pretty straightforward to build reasonably complex things using only modern JavaScript these days!
+It seems straightforward to build reasonably complex things using only modern JavaScript these days!
 We can take advantage of most newer features without hacks or polyfills.

 Here's my Vanilla JavaScript implementation: